cosmos/cosmos/PURPOSE.md

 something that formalizes the relationship between cryptocurrencies and connects them without compromising their independence;
 something with extreme flexibility that does not compromise security.

-Enter Atom.
-Atom is a network and a framework for interoperability between blockchains.
+Enter Cosmos.
+Cosmos is a network and a framework for interoperability between blockchains.
 It consists of a web of "hubs" and "zones", where each "zone" is effectively an independent blockchain with an arbitrary cryptocurrency design (be it like Bitcoin, Ethereum, ZeroCash, CryptoNote, your local banking